 When you pay vendors in U.S. dollars, the value of when a cross-border payment is approved and when it lands in your vendor’s bank account can be different due to fluctuations in foreign exchange rates.
 If you pay in local currency, the rate of exchange and cost are calculated upfront, ensuring the full amount gets to your beneficiary.

 4. Avoid hidden fees

 Oftentimes, vendors cannot control whether intermediary banks will be involved in delivering funds when payments are made in U.S. dollars.
 Lifting fees are charged every time an intermediary bank is involved in facilitating the transaction.
 This causes vendors to further increase their invoice to offset any additional fees.
 By sending wires in foreign currency, you may be able to reduce overall payment costs.

 5. Account reconciliation

 Streamline your business payment process by making global and domestic payments in one place.
-Bill.com offers control with automated approval workflows and time savings by integrating with your accounting software.
+BILL’s accounts payable solution offers control with automated approval workflows and time savings by integrating with your accounting software.

 Whether you receive invoices in U.S. dollars or foreign currencies, you can choose to save more time and money by paying international vendors in their local currency.